 What to See in Iceland in January

-However, the most popular destinations, such as the Golden Circle, South Coast, and Snaefellsnes peninsula, are still easy to reach and particularly beautiful under a blanket of winter snow.
-Just be mindful of the Icelandic weather forecast!
+However, the most popular destinations, such as the Golden Circle, South Coast, and Snaefellsnes Peninsula, are still easy to reach and particularly beautiful under a blanket of winter snow.
+Just be mindful of the Icelandic weather forecast during your trip!

-Some of the top things to do in Iceland in January are popular sights year-round, but they can be even more spectacular in winter.
+Some of the top things to do in Iceland in January are popular sights year-round.
+Regardless, they can become even more spectacular in winter.

 The Golden Circle in Iceland in January

 Of all the attractions in Iceland, those on the Golden Circle route are the most popular.
 Thingvellir National Park is usually first visited from Reykjavik.
-It's where you can see the divide between the North American and Eurasian tectonic plates, known as the Almannagja gorge.
-It's surrounded by tall mountains, mossy lava fields, and waterfalls, which characterize the entire area.
+It's where you can see the divide between the North American and Eurasian tectonic plates, known as the Almannagja Gorge.

 It was here that, in 930 AD, the early settlers of Iceland formed what would later become the longest-running, working parliament in the world.
 It was also where Iceland's Declaration of Independence was ceremoniously signed on June 17th, 1944.

-The Geysir Geothermal Area in Haukadalur valley is the second stop on your drive around the Golden Circle.
-Steaming fumaroles and streams break up the snowy earth, and the soil wears unusual and vivid colors.
-It's where the geyser Strokkur erupts every five to ten minutes, giving you plenty of photographing opportunities.
+The Geysir Geothermal Area in Haukadalur Valley is the second stop on your drive around the Golden Circle.
+Steaming fumaroles and streams break up the snowy earth, and the soil bears unusual and vivid colors.
+It's where the Strokkur Geyser erupts every five to ten minutes, giving you plenty of exciting photo opportunities.

 - Check out the Ultimate Guide to Iceland's Golden Circle